 Rebecca is a 2019 John Jay BA/MA graduate who, in the fall of 2016, found interest in a genre she couldn't master.
 The CNF class left Rebecca wanting to learn more about the writing genre that did not come as easily to her as academic writing, fantasy writing, and fiction writing did.
 In the following spring semester, Rebecca joined Life Out Loud to play support in the roles of advertising design coordinator, social meda director, and production team member, assisting with basically whatever was needed of her at any given time.
 However, writing a CNF piece proved to be the last trick she needed to really earn the self proclaimed title of "jack of all trades."
 Finally, in between singing and preaching for Church, leading Bible study classes, and working a full time job as a paralegal, Rebecca managed to write and submit a CNF piece called "Enough" featured in Season 5 Episode 7 four years after the inital start of her journey.
 Rebecca continues to work with Life Out Loud, and plans on continuing to do so for as long as she is able to assist and as long as time permits.

-Production Team Member: Associate Digital Sound Director
+Production Team Member: Digital Sound Director

 Maximus Jay Andujar is a Junior English major with a passion for writing.
 During his Creative Non-Fiction in the Fall semester of 2022 with Prof. Rosenthall, he learned about how powerful nonfiction writing can be for giving a voice to those who feel voiceless.
 Through his professor's recommendation, Max was able to join the Life Out Loud team; he fits in perfectly due to his experience with writing and sound-editing podcasts throughout his high school and college career.
 He plans on becoming an author in the future and wants to use this experience to further his dream.
 If he's not studying or writing essays, Max can be found in the city- exploring tasty cuisines and searching for new hang out spots where he can play games with his friends.